codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 **“Next up I will discuss the Categories & Tools I used in the mentioned domains of the CTF challenges. there were 5 key domains.
 Web Exploitation, Pentesting, Code Review (PPC), OSINT and Forensics.
-Web Exploitation, involved IDOR, SSRF, and broken authentication exploits.
-Forensics had log analysis and memory inspection.
-The Code Review tasks exposed flaws like race conditions and business logic bugs.
-And finally, Pentest—where I dealt with misconfigured SSH services and weak credentials.”**

 ---